-Step inside my tent, said she, "I'd like to you palm" Leave the dollar in the jar, won't take very long Leave the circus noise behind, your eyes, relax your mind tell you, if you should quit now or if you should go on
+Step inside my tent, she, "I'd like to read you palm" Leave the dollar in the jar, this won't take very Leave the circus noise behind, close your eyes, your mind I'll you, if you should quit now or if you should go on

 I said, "Now what do ya see?"
 She said, "Deedlee-dum, deedlee-dee" Where'll I go, I be?
 She said, "Deedlee-dum, deedlee-dee"

-Then when I came home night to lie in bed awake I of that old gypsy and the words that she had said And now I see with due respect, the more we learn the we get So if you feel you've no regrets, go have fortune read
+Then when I came home that to lie in bed awake I thought of that old gypsy and the that she had said And now I see with due respect, the more we the worse we get So if you feel you've no regrets, go your fortune read

 me a sign, tell it to me She said, "Deedlee-dum, deedlee-dee" Then she spoke quietly Deedlee-dum,